America’s Opioid Epidemic

 Babies who are born addicted, shake violently, often need hospitalization and low, tapered doses of medications like Morphine for relief.

 The public health crisis affects many Americans; however, there are many alternatives for chronic pain.
 People with chronic pain can consider safe and non-habit-forming methods to recover.
 People can explore options by speaking with their doctor or entering rehab for complete treatment of substance use disorders.
-Individuals suffering withdrawal or afraid to stop abusing opioids can additionally seek treatment.
+Individuals suffering withdrawal or afraid to stop abusing opioids can seek additional treatment.